NFL playoffs: Format

 If teams are tied (having the same regular season won-lost-tied record), the playoff seeding is determined by a set of tie-breaking rules.

 The names of the first two playoff rounds date back to the postseason format that was first used in 1978, when the league added a second wild-card team to each conference.
-The first round of the playoffs is dubbed the wild-card round, wild-card weekend, or, from 2020–21 to 2023–24, super wild-card weekend.
+The first round of the playoffs is dubbed the "wild card round", "wild card weekend", or, from 2020–21 to 2023–24, "super wild card weekend".
 In this round, the second-seeded division winner hosts the seventh-seeded wild card team, the third hosts the sixth, and the fourth hosts the fifth.
 There are no restrictions regarding teams from the same division matching up in any round.
-The team with the best overall record from each conference receives a first round bye, automatically advancing them to the second round, dubbed the divisional round, and hosts the lowest-remaining seed from the wild-card round.
+The team with the best overall record from each conference receives a first round bye, automatically advancing them to the second round, dubbed the "divisional round", and hosts the lowest-remaining seed from the wild-card round.
 Meanwhile, the other two winners from that round play each other with the higher seeds hosting.
-The two surviving teams from each conferences' divisional-round playoff games then meet in the respective AFC and NFC Conference Championship games, hosted by the higher-seeded team.
+The two surviving teams from each conferences' divisional round playoff games then meet in the respective conference championship games for the AFC and NFC, hosted by the higher-seeded team.
 The winners of those contests go on to face one another in the Super Bowl which is played at a predetermined site.

 The New York Giants and New York Jets have shared the same home stadium since 1984 (Giants Stadium from 1984 to 2009, and MetLife Stadium since 2010).
-Thus, if both teams need to host playoff games on the same weekend, they are required to play on different days, even during the Conference Championship round when both games are normally scheduled on the same day.
+Thus, if both teams need to host playoff games on the same weekend, they are required to play on different days, even during the conference championship round when both games are normally scheduled on the same day.
 The only time such a scheduling conflict occurred was during Wild Card weekend in 1985 when only 10 teams qualified for the postseason and there were only two wild-card games.
 The 10-team system was used from 1978 to 1989 excluding 1982 (the 1982 NFL season used a 16-team playoff format).
 Instead of playing both Wild Card games on the same day, the Jets hosted their game on Saturday, December 28, before the Giants hosted their game on Sunday, December 29.
 This same scheduling conflict could occur for the Los Angeles Chargers and Los Angeles Rams, who began sharing SoFi Stadium in 2020.